verboEse/elasticsearch-icinga-check/README.md

         -h [host]: elasticsearch host
-        -i [number_of_indices]: the number of indices to go back through, defaults to 2 -x [indices_prefix]: the prefix of your elasticsearch indices -m [month]: the month of your latest elasticsearch index -n [index_pattern]: the pattern expects a prefix and months or years, e.g: {prefix}-{yyyy}.{mm}
+        -i [number_of_indices]: the number of indices to go back through, defaults to 2 -x [indices_prefix]: the prefix of your elasticsearch indices -n [index_pattern]: the pattern expects a prefix and months or years, e.g: {prefix}-{yyyy}.{mm}
-        -y [year]: the year of your latest elasticsearch index

         Optional Settings:
         -?: this help message